Health Information Technology

 Financial aid is available subject to financial need and satisfactory academic progress requirements set by the college.

 The student work program does not require financial aid eligibility.

 The SWIC Foundation offers more than 200 scholarships based on residency, enrollment and GPA criteria.

-HIT courses are only offered during the day.
-Students should check the location and schedule of classes.
+HIT courses are only offered online.
 Students are responsible for their own transportation to and attendance at any of the classes and clinicals assigned by the program.